Escoba del 15

-Escoba is a Spanish variant of the Italian fishing card game Scopa, which means "broom", a name that refers to the situation in the game where all of the cards from the board are "swept" in one turn.
+Escoba del 15 or just Escoba, Escova and Escopa, is the Spanish and Portuguese variant of the Italian fishing card game Scopa, which means "broom", a name that refers to the situation in the game where all of the cards from the board are "swept" in one turn.
 The game is usually played with a deck of traditional Spanish playing cards, called naipes.

 Objective

-The object of the game is to be the first player to score 15 points through capturing cards.
+The object of the game is to be the first player to score 21 points through capturing cards.
 Points are scored in a variety of ways as detailed below.
 It does not necessarily follow that the player with the most captured cards in any particular round will get the greatest score.

 Deal

 A traditional Spanish deck of 40 cards is used to play.
 For traditional decks which have 1 through 12 of each suit, the 8 and 9 of each suit must be removed, leaving 40 cards.
 A standard deck of playing cards (having Ace, 2-10, Jack, Queen, King) can be modified by removing the 8, 9, and 10 of every suit, leaving 40 cards.
 At the start of each round the dealer will deal three cards to each player, face down.
 After all the players have been dealt cards, four board cards are dealt, face up, in the center of the table, and play commences.

 On rare occasions where the four initial cards dealt to the board add up to 15, they are taken by the dealer and added to his scoring pile.